kislyuk/watchtower/README.rst

         'version': 1,
         'disable_existing_loggers': False,
         'root': {
-            'level': logging.ERROR,
+            'level': 'DEBUG',
+            # Adding the watchtower handler here causes all loggers in the project that have
+            # propagate=True to send messages to watchtower.
+If you wish to send only from
+            # specific loggers instead, remove "watchtower" here and configure individual
+            # loggers below.
-            'handlers': ['console'],
+            'handlers': ['watchtower', 'console'],
         },
-        'formatters': {
+        'handlers': {
-            'simple': {
+            'console': {
-                'format': "%(asctime)s [%(levelname)-8s] %(message)s",
-                'datefmt': "%Y-%m-%d %H:%M:%S"
+                'class': 'logging.StreamHandler',
             },
-            'aws': {
-                # you can add specific format for aws here
-                'format': "%(asctime)s [%(levelname)-8s] %(message)s",
-                'datefmt': "%Y-%m-%d %H:%M:%S"
-            },
-        },
-        'handlers': {
             'watchtower': {
-                'level': 'DEBUG',
                 'class': 'watchtower.CloudWatchLogHandler',
                 'boto3_client': boto3_logs_client,
-                'log_group_name': 'MyLogGroupName',
+                'log_group_name': 'django-watchtower',
-                'log_stream_name': 'MyStreamName',
-                'formatter': 'aws',
+                # Decrease the verbosity level here to send only those logs to watchtower, but still
+                # see more verbose logs in the console.
+See the watchtower documentation for other
+                # parameters that can be set here.
+                'level': 'DEBUG'
+            }
         },
-        },
         'loggers': {
+            # In the debug server (`manage.py runserver`), several Django system loggers cause
+            # deadlocks when using threading in the logging handler, and are not supported by
+            # watchtower.
+This limitation does not apply when running on production WSGI servers
+            # (gunicorn, uwsgi, etc.), so we recommend that you set `propagate=True` below in your
+            # production-specific Django settings file to receive Django system logs in CloudWatch.
             'django': {
-                'level': 'INFO',
+                'level': 'DEBUG',
-                'handlers': ['watchtower'],
+                'handlers': ['console'],
-                'propagate': False,
+                'propagate': False
-            },
-            # add your other loggers here...
-        },
             }
+            # Add any other logger-specific configuration here.
+        }
+    }

-Using this configuration, every log statement from Django will be sent to Cloudwatch in the log group ``MyLogGroupName`` under the stream name ``MyStreamName``.
-Instead of setting credentials via ``AWS_ACCESS_KEY_ID`` and other variables in ``settings.py``, it is recommended that you assign an IAM role to your instance, prompting boto3 to automatically ingest IAM role credentials from
-`instance metadata <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html>`_.
+Using this configuration, every log statement from Django will be sent to Cloudwatch in the log group ``django-watchtower``.
+To supply AWS credentials to this configuration in development, set your `AWS CLI profile settings <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html>`_ with ``aws configure``.
+To supply credentials in production or when running on an EC2 instance, assign an IAM role to your instance, which will cause boto3 to automatically ingest IAM role credentials from `instance metadata <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html>`_.

 (See also the `Django logging documentation <https://docs.djangoproject.com/en/dev/topics/logging/>`_.)